davesag/flower-shop-test/README.md

 * `L09`
 * `T58`

-It will either return a receipt, or an error if it cabn't construct a valid set of Flower Bundles.
+It will either return a receipt, or an error if it can't construct a valid set of Flower Bundles.

+## To do

+* add some unhappy path tests
+* refactor the class and property names to be more consistent and more in-line with Ruby standards.

 ## License